shahbazahmedansari/30_Days_JavaScript_Challenge/README.md

 - Create and utilize higher order functions.
 - Apply functions to solve common problems and perform calculations.
 - Enhance code reusability and organizing using functions.

+## Day-6: Arrays

+- Create and manipulate arrays using various methods.
+- Transform and aggregate array data using `map`, `filter` and `reduce`.
+- Iterate over arrays using loops and iteration methods.
+- Understand and work with multi-dimensional arrays.